-If successful, Micali believes his system could easily handle millions of nodes – presenting a solution to one of biggest problems in blockchain today.
+If algorand is successful, Micali believes his system could easily handle millions of nodes – presenting a solution to one of biggest problems in blockchain today.

 In bitcoin, miners race to solve a cryptographic puzzle.
 The winner proposes the next block and earns a block reward.

-But bitcoin’s proof-of-work (often referred to as "Nakamoto consensus" after its pseudonymous creator) results in the expenditure of an exorbitant amount of energy.
+But bitcoin’s proof-of-work results in the expenditure of an exorbitant amount of energy.
 Some say that it's also led to a centralization of bitcoin's processing, meaning only a few, large entities are able to claim new bitcoins.

-In an attempt to democratize this distribution, algorand uses what Micali calls "cryptographic sortition" to select players (maybe a few hundred in a system with as many as a million users) to create and verify blocks.
+In an attempt to democratize this distribution, algorand uses what Micali calls "cryptographic sortition" to select players to create and verify blocks.

-While most proof-of-stake systems rely on randomness, algorand is different in that you self-select by running the lottery on your own computer.
-The lottery is based on information in the previous block, the selection is automatic (involving no message exchange) and it's completely random.
+While most proof-of-stake systems rely on some type of randomness, algorand is different in that you self-select by running the lottery on your own computer.
+The lottery is based on information in the previous block, while the selection is automatic (involving no message exchange) and completely random.

 Micali borrowed the idea from the ancient Athens, where political officials were chosen at random in a process known as "sortition".
 (It was essentially a way of putting everyone's name into a big hat and pulling out a few names.)

 By employing cryptographic sortition, the theory is that algorand can scale on demand.
 Other benefits include security and speed.
 "The system has to be fast," Micali said.
 "I don't want any proof-of-work, and I don't want an excessive communication."